HenrikBengtsson/speedtest-cli-extras/README.md

 ## speedtest-csv

-The `speedtest-csv` bash script runs `speedtest-cli` and outputs the results on a single line where the values are separated by semicolons, e.g.
+The `speedtest-csv` bash script calls `speedtest-cli`, captures its output and reformats it to a single line with values separated by _semicolons_, e.g.
 ```
 $ speedtest-csv
 2014-09-06 10:07:51;2014-09-06 10:09:31;Comcast Cable;73.162.87.38;AT&T (San Francisco, CA);20.22 km;24.536 ms;44.25 Mbits/s;4.93 Mbits/s;http://www.speedtest.net/result/3741180214.png